pramnora/characterAI/README.md

 - as well as, far more 'general' usage:  ChatGPT, AskMeAnything, -etc.

 Basically, you can ask it just about anything,
-and ,the answers it returns back tends to be very interesting and useful, indeed;
+and, the answers it returns back tends to be very interesting and useful, indeed;
 really well researched, and, so on.

 -----